Rijon1810/Rijon1810/README.md

 - [Jatri Rental](https://ticket.jatri.co/) - Jatri is a public transport journey planner, digital ticketing and mobility marketplace, driving productivity by helping drivers to offer reliable transport build with NuxtJS, NodeJS, TypeScript and MongodDB.

 ## Professional Experience
+- Senior Frontend Engineer at [Educhain](https://educhain.io/) - Developed and maintained multiple projects for to B2B and B2C clients.
+- Senior Frontend Engineer at [TalkHiring](https://gethirerewards.com/) - Worked on various projects, including the development of e-commerce.
-- SOFTWARE ENGINEER at [Jatri Service Limited](https://www.jatri.co/) - Developed and maintained multiple projects for to B2B and B2C clients.
+- Frontend Engineer at [Jatri Service Limited](https://www.jatri.co/) - Developed and maintained multiple projects for to B2B and B2C clients.
-- SOFTWARE ENGINEER at [ShellBeeHaken Limited](https://shellbeehaken.com/) - Worked on various projects, including the development of e-commerce.
+- Software Engineer at [ShellBeeHaken Limited](https://shellbeehaken.com/) - Worked on various projects, including the development of e-commerce.
-- SOFTWARE DEVELOPER at [Weabers](https://weabers.com/) - Worked on a e-learning site build with MERN Stack.
+- Software Developer at [Weabers](https://weabers.com/) - Worked on a e-learning site build with MERN Stack.

 📈 my github stats